cfknoop/sexyScroll.js/readme.md

 });
 ```
 ## CSS.
-Following CSS should use for the toTop link:
+Following CSS should/could use for the toTop link:

 ```css
 .scrollup {